 What this means for your application:

-- You need to develop a huge spike in your application.
+- If you want to have a high chance at getting into a top-tier school, you need to develop a huge spike in your application.
 You need to show deep achievement in an area of your passion—something that sets you apart on a national or international level.

 - Admissions is not a crapshoot for everyone.
 If you're a super strong, compelling applicant, admissions at a top school is almost certain.
 If you're weak, you'll likely get rejected.